novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "Switching the computer production line to a server production line was a stroke of genius."

-Changing the production line wasn't easy, but since computers and servers had very similar structures, it wasn't difficult.
+Changing the production line wasn't easy, but since computers and servers had very similar structures, it wasn't difficult either.

 Moreover, as the year-end approached, computer supply was heading towards excess, so it seemed timely to switch, and the company was reevaluating his abilities.